shenyu0403/DynamicLandscape/README.md

 # Current Version - 0.1

-# IMPORTANT - This project is coming soon and will hopefully be available by June 2017.
+# IMPORTANT - This project is coming soon (May 2017).

 # DynamicLandscapeMaterial
 DynamicLandscapeMaterial (DLM) is a project with the intention of creating a multi-method approach to texturing landscapes within UE4.